-Generally speaking, Seventh-day Adventist hold the view that this is France, (see SDA Bible Commentary Vol. 7 page 803) but few Adventists are familiar with the admonition to “. . . read the eleventh chapter of Revelation, Read every verse, and learn the things that are yet to take place in the cities.”
-(Manuscript Releases Vol. 21, pages 90, 91 [italics & ellipse supplied]; read also Last Day Events 95) In that case, it is impossible to consider one country, such as France, to be the sole candidate for that specification.
+Generally speaking, Seventh-day Adventists hold the view that this is France, (see Seventh-day Adventist Bible Commentary, Vol. 7, page 803) but few Adventists are familiar with the admonition to “. . . read the eleventh chapter of Revelation, Read every verse, and learn the things that are yet to take place in the cities.” (see notes & ) In that case, it is impossible to consider one country, such as France, to be the sole candidate for that specification.

 The Commentary also makes this an alternative suggestion saying: “The fact that this city is said to be the one ‘where also our Lord was crucified’ would seem to identify it as Jerusalem . . .” although they parallel it with the “holy city” of verse 2.
-(SDA Bible Commentary Vol. 7, page 803 (left column under “The great city.”)
+(Seventh-day Adventist Bible Commentary, Vol. 7, page 803 (left column under “The great city.”)

-Note that Mrs. White appears to support the application of prophetic time to the “three days and an half” saying that after “1793 . . . the decree which prohibited the Bible passed the French Assembly.
-Three years an a half later a resolution rescinding the decree” was passed. (see The Great Controversy pages 287, 288 Italics supplied) This might be confusing to some.
-But this application is consistent with her former statement that after the year 1844, “there can be no definite tracing of the prophetic time” which came to an end thereafter.
-Also bear in mind her statement in 21MR 90, 91 where we are admonished to “read the eleventh chapter of Revelation, read every verse, and learn the things that are yet to take place in the cities.”
-Therefore, after 1844, only literal day-for-a-day time applies, while, from the historic perspective, prophetic, day-for-a-year application applies.
+Note that White appears to support the application of prophetic time to the “three days and an half” saying that after “1793 . . . the decree which prohibited the Bible passed the French Assembly.
+Three years and a half later a resolution rescinding the decree” was passed. (see The Great Controversy by E.G. White, pages 287, 288 Italics supplied) This might be confusing to some.
+But this application is consistent with her former statement that after the year 1844, “there can be no definite tracing of the prophetic time.”
+Also bear in mind her statement where we are admonished to “read the eleventh chapter of Revelation, read every verse, and learn the things that are yet to take place in the cities.”
+Therefore, after 1844, only literal day-for-a-day time applies.

 Ibid (parenthesis not supplied)